ensarkr/express-stateless/README.md

 Features parts includes all features and their explanation.
 Explanations going to be long because I am planning check here when I forget something.

 #### CORS (Cross-Origin-Resource-Sharing)
+CORS is a mechanism that controls cross origin requests.
+Its opt-in from browser.
+Even if you include CORS in your server its up to browser to abide the rules, that is why postman like dev tools does not affected by server CORS policies.
+How does CORS work?
+CORS work by using HTTP headers.
+When request made to different domain from browser, firstly browsers make preflight request to check if server allows this request domain.
+In the response for this preflight request, some headers are included.

+1. Access-Control-Allow-Credentials: true
+2. Access-Control-Allow-Headers: content-type,x-csrf-origin
+3. Access-Control-Allow-Methods: GET,HEAD,PUT,PATCH,POST,DELETE
+4. Access-Control-Allow-Origin: -allowed origin-

+When preflight response arrives the browser.
+Browser checks if domain that fetched allowed in 4th header plus other allowed things.
+If its allowed it sends the real request to server, if not it does not sends the real request.

-Express includes its own CORS functions.
+Express includes its own CORS function.
 Which does the most of the work.

- It blocks request that came from non-specified origins.
-Depending on your options it sets some response headers.
-- In this project only sets 2 headers.
+- In this project it sets multiple headers including next 2.
 > 1. Access-Control-Allow-Origin = http://localhost:5173/ (origin of frontend)
 > 2. Access-Control-Allow-Credentials = true
 - Second header is used to tell browser to allow response to be seen by javascript.

 While using CORS, to send cookies with the request client must set credential to true.

 #### SameSite Attribute - Cookies